Brandon resident hosts student video competition

 Home-schooled students are also encouraged to participate, Shank said.

-The films can be produced using the filmmaker’s choice of technology — even iPhones — to produce their film, and while adults and teachers are allowed to help, all main legwork needs to be the student’s effort.
+The films can be produced using the filmmaker’s choice of technology — even iPhones — and, while adults and teachers are allowed to help, all main legwork needs to be the student’s effort.

 Judges will assess each film on clarity of message, how well it conveys a community-based approach to addressing environmental issues, storytelling, creativity, site visits and the quality of their production and editing, according to the film contest’s website.